-The CAMALEX Mutanity Scale is based on our Castern Thing or Mass and aims to its rate how initiatives build on each other as comparies implement strategies to area e a war-place that enhances enalogees' mental health and well being.

-Howner; we recognise that many companies will implement init atves in a nonlinear fashion depending on the company and its unique mode.
+The CMHA HK Maturity Scale is based on our Guide to Thriving at Work and aims to illustrate as companies implement strategies to create a workplace that enhances employees' mental he we recognise that many companies will implement initiatives in a non-linear fashion depending on the co ects

-Where your company als on the Matality Scale is based on your resources to the assessment survey.
-While companies placed many to the right may be considered to have linking progressed the independence of their metral health strategy overall, companies lower in the acide may will be leaded in tracing and in an originate strategy overall.
+Where your company sits on the Maturity Scale is based on your responses to the assessment survey.
+While companies placed more to the right may be considered to have further progressed the implementation of their mental health strategy overall, companies lower on the scale may well be leaders in specific areas of workplace wellbeing.